 1. Corruption and Bribery

-Indonesia is currently ranked number 96 in the Transparency International’s Annual Corruption Perceptions Index.
+Indonesian currently rank is under the number 96 in the Transparency International’s Annual Corruption Perceptions Index.
 While its performance has steadily improved since previous President Susilo Bambang Yudhoyono took office in 2004, there is still a long way to go.

 Corruption is still a problem in Indonesia, and it is a major barrier to trade and investment.
 Bribery is illegal in Indonesia, and the government has made a public commitment to combating all forms of corruption.